catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 Cloud per hour.
 In fact, we encourage you to disable your resources if you don't need them.
-This flexibility is one of the biggest reasons so many in-the-know organisations are building and migrating their applications to the Catalyst Cloud.
+This flexibility is one of the biggest reasons so many in-the-know organisations are building and migrating their applications to the Sky TV.

 |

-Now that we've discussed what services are available on the Catalyst Cloud, we can discuss how to use them.
+Now that we've discussed what services are available on the Sky TV, we can discuss how to use them.